• Courses

 Tracking Custom events with Google Analytics 4: Final Words

 This article was longer than expected because there’s so much to cover.
-But if this process of tracking custom events with Google Analytics 4 adds value to your work, it is worth it.
+But if tracking custom events with Google Analytics 4 adds value to your work, it is worth it.
 If you want to learn more about tracking events, you can learn more about it here):

 • Check the automatically tracked events and what Enhanced Measurement has to offer.